-Sometimes, when my caseload allows it (i.e. I have fewer patients than average that week) and it’s appropriate for my patient, I take advantage of my extra time by increasing the patient’s treatment frequency (number of treatments per week) while decreasing it’s length (number of weeks).
+Sometimes, when my caseload allows for it (i.e. I have fewer patients than average that week) and it’s appropriate for my patient, I take advantage of my extra time by increasing the patient’s treatment frequency (number of treatments per week) while decreasing the length (number of weeks).

-To clarify, my patient receives the same number of treatment hours TOTAL.
-But those hours are rearranged so he receives more visits per week for fewer weeks.
-(Example: instead of seeing a patient with motor speech disorder 2w6, I see him 3w4.
-Both add up to 12 treatments).
+The patient will receive the same number of treatment hours in total.
+But those hours are rearranged so that theyreceives more visits per week for fewer weeks.

-This works well for patients with motor speech disorders, dysphagia, and mild cognitive disorders.
+This can work well for patients with motor speech disorders, dysphagia, and mild cognitive disorders.

 In summary, how often should you treat home health patients?

-More visits, fewer weeks: when the SLP’s schedule is light and if appropriate for the patient.
-This adds up to the same total number of treatment hours than a typical schedule.
-Works well with motor speech disorders, dysphagia, and mild cognitive disorders.
+More visits, fewer weeks: When the SLP’s schedule is light and if appropriate for the patient.
+This adds up to the same total number of treatment hours as a typical schedule.
+Works can well with motor speech disorders, dysphagia, and mild cognitive disorders.